Thursday September 2nd, 2021, 0825-1800

 Mid-day we came to the NY/CT border.
 There was a sign to welcome NOBOs to CT but nothing indicating entry into NY.
 A middle finger is all us SOBOs get.
 Glad to be done with CT, the early miles of NY were very pleasant.
 We walked a road detour around a bridge that was supposedly out.
 It was not a day to chance a ford.

-In the last mile, we passed a giant oak tree.
+In the last mile, we passed a giant oak tree, said to be the largest on trail.
+Unfortunately it was situated right next to a road, with trash nearby.
 I patted it for good luck.
 We arrived at a shelter to settle in for the night.
-It was just us there and the nearby tent sites were wet and slanty, so we decided to stay inside.
-It was still a bit wet at the corners of the shelter, indicating it wouldn’t have been a pleasant spot in the storm.
+It was just us there and the nearby tent sites were wet and slanty, so we decided to stay in the shelter.
+It was still a bit wet at the corners, indicating it wouldn’t have been a pleasant spot in the storm.
 But it served us just fine after the storm.